rianquinn/bsl/README.md

 ## **Description**

-The Bareflank Support Library (BSL) is a simple, header-only library that provides support for the C++ Core Guideline compliance.
-Similar to the goals of the Guideline Support Library (GSL) by Microsoft, the BSL aims to provide the facilities needed to ensure guideline compliance, while minimizing the need for verbosity.
+The Bareflank Support Library (BSL) is a header-only library that provides an AUTOSAR and C++ Core Guideline compliant implementation of the C++ Standard Library.
+To achieve this, the BSL does not adhere to the C++ Standard Library specification, but attempts to where possible (as the C++ Standard Library specification in its current form is not compliant with either set of guidelines).
+Since a number of critical systems applications do not support dynamic memory or C++ exceptions, the BSL uses neither, but is capable of coexisting with the C++ Standard Library including properly handling if exceptions are enabled and used.

 [![Material for MkDocs](https://github.com/Bareflank/bsl/raw/master/docs/images/example.png)](https://github.com/Bareflank/bsl/raw/master/docs/images/example.png)